These Lemon Poppy Seed Muffins are topped with a simple lemon glaze. They’re ultra moist and fluffy, and make for a delicious snack or breakfast!

-Here’s breakfast at it’s best — or at least close to it!
+Here’s breakfast at its best — or at least close to it!
 I absolutely love poppy seed muffins, both lemon and almond poppy seed.
-I already have an almond poppy seed muffin recipe posted so I think it’s due time for the lemon.
+I already have an almond poppy seed muffin recipe posted so I think it’s time for the lemon version.

-These muffins are abundantly bursting with fresh lemon flavor and the poppy seeds add that mellow hint of unique flavor.
+These homemade muffins are abundantly bursting with fresh lemon flavor, and the poppy seeds add that mellow hint of unique flavor.
 I made this recipe to yield deliciously moist and soft muffins, because that’s the way every muffin should be.

-Be sure to add the glaze to the warm muffins because it allows the glaze to slightly absorb into the muffin and just gives the muffin tops the best flavor and texture — it might leave you wishing the muffin was just made up of two muffin tops.
+Be sure to add the lemon glaze to the warm muffins because it allows the glaze to slightly absorb into the muffin and just gives the muffin tops the best flavor and texture — it might leave you wishing the muffin was just made up of two muffin tops!

 You could just do what my kids do and eat the muffin tops only and save the bottoms for someone else :).
 They didn’t do that with these though, they ate the entire thing and wanted more.